 By Eben van Tonder

 Nitrate salts occur naturally on earth and have been used for millennia to cure meat.
 After WW1 sodium nitrite was used directly in meat curing, speeding the process up tremendously and making the entire process far more controlled.
 Before nitrite was directly added to curing brines, seeding the new brine with old, used brine was a way of adding nitrite directly to the curing brine, thus speeding up the curing process.
 The old, used brine that contained the nitrite was called the mother brine.
 The process was “industrialized” by the Irish, exported to Denmark where the Danes improved on it and integrated it into their cooperative bacon factories.
 They, in turn, exported the system to England as tank curing.
 It seems as if the Irish also introduced it directly to Australia.
 In England, the most famous adaptation of the system became known as the Wiltshire cure.
 Wiltshire curing was exported around the world to countries like Canada, Australia, New Zealand, and South Africa.

-We examine the process, its history, and its probable stone age roots.
+We examine the process, its history, and it’s probable stone age roots.
 We also compare it with the mother dough concept and offer a possible role it could have played in stone age chemistry and the precursor understanding of microbiology.